6 min read

 “Crashing out” is a painful experience, but it’s also an invitation.
 It’s a signal from a powerful and vital part of you that is demanding to be understood, not just suppressed.
 Healing comes from learning to listen to that part and integrating its energy into your whole self.

-If you are ready to stop the cycle of suppression and explosion and learn to live more peacefully with all parts of yourself, we are here to help.
-Contact The Center for Mind & Relationship today for a complimentary consultation.
+If you are ready to stop the cycle of suppression and explosion and learn to live more peacefully with all parts of yourself, I am here to help—in person or through online therapy.
+Reach out today for a complimentary consultation.